MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### Enterprise personal browser

 The lightly managed personal browser (MSA profile) lets you access your favorite non-work sites and services without compromising safety for the enterprise.
 The lightly managed personal browser has the same security, compliance, and update policies applied as the Microsoft Edge for Business.
-Other work specific policies will only apply to Microsoft Edge for business (Azure AD profile).
+Other work specific policies only apply to Microsoft Edge for business (Azure AD profile).

 > [!NOTE]
 >